From the putting your safety first section

 During pregnancy, lead may cross the placental barrier from the mother to the baby.
 Some evidence suggests that elevated blood-lead levels in the mother might affect the development of the nervous system of the baby and might increase the risk of a premature birth.

 It's not possible to tell lead-based paints by their appearance, but there is a simple test that can detect whether the paint is a health risk.
-You can purchase a lead based paint test kit from your local Resene ColorShop, or take in a flake and Resene ColorShop staff can test it for you.
+You can purchase a lead-based paint test kit from your local Resene ColorShop to test your paint at home.
+Or if you take a paint flake in when you purchase the lead-based paint kit, your Resene ColorShop staff can help you test your paint flake.
 If a building was built and painted prior to 1970 it is best to presume that it has been painted with lead-based paint.
 Contact a Health Protection Officer in your local area if unsure.

 Lead is a health hazard.
 Small chips of lead containing paint or lead paint dust can create health risks.
 It can also contaminate the environment.